johanneszelger/Incentrium-Prime-FE/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ##todo
-missing paramters
-missing grants (number)
-add inputs for conditions
-add inputs for validations
-validation ui
+missing number of grants for conditions to table (number) remove conditions if condition type exists add inputs for conditions add inputs for validations validation ui